locka99/cpp-to-rust-book/features_of_rust/references_and_borrowing.md

 println!("The value of x is {}", x);
 ```

 It is quite valid in C++ to declare variable and do nothing with it.
-Or conditiionally do something to the variable which confuses the compiler so it only generates a warning.
+Or conditionally do something to the variable which confuses the compiler so it only generates a warning.

 ```c++
 int result;